Functoriality of bornological groupoid convolution: Introduction

 from the geometric Morita $2$-category of Lie groupoids to the Morita $2$-category of non-unital complete bornological algebras.
 In particular, Morita equivalent Lie groupoids are mapped to Morita equivalent bornological algebras. \end{TheoremA*}

-Since $\GrpdMrt$ is equivalent to the 2-category of differentiable stacks \cite[Theorem~2.18]{Blohmann2008}, the complete bornological convolution algebra of a Lie groupoid can be viewed as smooth noncommutative geometry of the stack presented by the groupoid.
-As an immediate corollary, translates any additional algebraic structure on a differentiable stack into the corresponding structure on the convolution algebra, as is the case for any monoidal 2-functor.
-For example, a differentiable group stack, presented by a stacky Lie group \cite{Blohmann2008}, is mapped to a Hopf monoid in $\AlgMrt$ (Section~\ref{sec:HofpMonoid}).
-(This works neither in the smooth algebraic nor the $C^*$-algebraic setting.)
-On the way, we prove the following properties of the convolution algebra and convolution bimodules:
+Since $\GrpdMrt$ is equivalent to the 2-category of differentiable stacks \cite[Theorem~2.18]{Blohmann2008}, the complete bornological convolution algebra of a Lie groupoid can be viewed as the smooth noncommutative geometry of the stack presented by the groupoid.
+As an immediate corollary, any additional algebraic structure on differentiable stacks given by a finitary multi-sorted Lawvere theory \cite{AdamekRosickyVitale:Algebraic} is translated into the corresponding structure on the convolution algebras.
+In particular, a differentiable group stack, presented by a stacky Lie group \cite{Blohmann2008}, is mapped to a Hopf monoid in $\AlgMrt$ (Section~\ref{sec:HopfMonoid}).
+This endows for example bornological noncommutative tori and their categories of modules with additional structure that does not exist in the $C^*$-algebraic setting.
+From a larger perspective, we posit that the symmetric monoidal functor of Theorem~A is a conceptual basis for the noncommutative geometry of stacks that can be used to establish connections to a variety of recent developments in mathematics, such as six functor formalisms or condensed mathematics.

+The proof of Theorem~A is quite involved.
+By the way, we prove the following properties of the convolution algebra and convolution bimodules that are of independent interest:

 \begin{TheoremB*}[Theorem~\ref{thm:ApproxUnitExists}, Proposition~\ref{prop:ConvModProjective}, Corollary~\ref{cor:ConvMoritaProjective}, Corollary~\ref{cor:quasiunitality}] The complete bornological convolution algebra of a Lie groupoid admits a strong left/right approximate unit and is quasi-unital.
 The complete bornological convolution module of a biprincipal groupoid bibundle is left and right projective. \end{TheoremB*}